Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC505-Principles-of-Software-Development/Critical-Thinking-6/README.md

 ---

-**Program Description:**
+#### Program Description:

-Part of Assignement Step 3: Write Your Python Implementation
+Part of Assignment Step 3: Write Your Python Implementation
   - Translate your lowest-level refined design into working Python code.
     - Use functions or classes to reflect the structure of your stepwise breakdown.
     - Keep your code modular and clearly commented.